underscoreio/essential-scala/src/pages/collections/for-comprehensions.md

 a.flatMap(x => b.flatMap(y => c.map(z => e)))
 ~~~

+The intuitive understanding of the code is to iterate through all of the sequences in the generators, mapping the `yield` expression over every element therein, and accumulating a result of the same type as sequence fed into the first generator.

+Some notes on syntax.
 We can use parentheses to delimit our for loop instead of braces, except we must use semicolons to delimit expressions in the former.
 Thus:

 ~~~ scala
 for (